 - Find Nearest

 We have a duty to investigate complaints about building work and the uses of buildings, which may have been undertaken without planning permission.
 We have an enforcement team who will investigate all complaints received.
 Before investigating a complaint we will also check the planning history of the site to see if planning permission has been granted for the development taking place.
-You can also do this yourself through our e-planning website.
+You can also do this yourself through our planning application website.

 When you make a complaint we will need to know: